eserie/wax-ml/docs/notebooks/04_The_three_steps_workflow.md

 ### Generate data (in dataset format)

-WAX-ML `Sream` object works on datasets to we'll move form dataframe to datasets.
+WAX-ML `Sream` object works on datasets.
+So let's transform the `DataFrame` into a xarray `Dataset`:

 ```{code-cell} ipython3
 dataset = xr.DataArray(dataframe).to_dataset(name="dataarray")